Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.08+
 ============	==============

-  The length of the payload.
+  The length of the woke payload.

 ============	===============
 Field name:	setup_data